Plastimytes/new-testing/README.md

 The server.js file is created separately and contains statements that show up in the terminal.
 Statements that show whether or not one is connected to the database

-All attributes in the database must coordinate with the controllers
+All attributes in the database must coordinate with the controllers or else they will be impossible to find